 Our work immediately enables three kinds of future work.
 Firstly, it makes the PVS libraries available for existing generic services developed by other researchers.
 For example, it becomes much easier to apply machine learning-based premise selection as in [KU15] to PVS.
 Secondly, it applies also to all the other theorem proving libraries that have been translated to OMDoc/MMT: Besides HOL Light and Mizar, we also have experimental translations of TPS, TPTP, TPS, Focalize, Specware, IMPS, and Metamath, as well as several informal mathematical libraries including the OEIS and the SMGloM terminology base.
 Using flexible alignments [Kal+16] between the libraries, we can guide library developers to corresponding parts of other formalizations, approximately translate the content across libraries, or reuse notations (e.g. to show HOL Light content in a form that looks familiar to PVS users).
-Finally, we would like to extend BNP:2 the export to proofs - or at least tactic-level proof sketches.
-We would have to extend the XML export by proof trees, represent the PVS calculus in LF, and develop a LF representation for proof tactics.
-In our experience, both tactic-level proof scripts as well as full proofs are even harder to make interoperable than the statement level of libraries and may thus be less useful.
+Finally, while PVS does not store full proof terms, it stores enough information to export good proof sketches.
+Besides being an important sanity-check for the correctness of the translation, this would help transporting PVS proofs to other provers.
+We plan to revisit this issue after designing a good representation language for proof sketches.